AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 </p>

 #### g) COMMUNICATION SYSTEM
 The inter-drone communication method is the same with 3DR iris+.
 We use wifi for communication between drones.
-Please see [the description of communication system of 3DR iris+ drone]() for details.
+Please see [the description of communication system of 3DR iris+ drone](https://github.com/FlyingCatAlex/Autonomous_UAVs_Swarm_Mission/blob/master/README.md#f-communication-system) for details.
 ```
 - Communication with Companion Computer: USB to serial port adapter
 - Communication with Other Drones: Wifi via ground-based wireless router
-- Manually Control: FrSky Taranis X9D Plus Digital Telemetry Radio with X8R Telemetry Receiver
+- Manual Control: FrSky Taranis X9D Plus Digital Telemetry Radio with X8R Telemetry Receiver
 ```

 <p align="center">